Gardening Plants & Flowers Herbs

 • ‘Arp’: This plant has light green foliage with a lemony scent, and it’s known for its cold tolerance.

-• ‘Golden Rain’: This plant stays compact at 2 to 3 feet high and wide, and it features yellow markings on its foliage.
+• ‘Golden Rain’: This plant stays compact at two to three feet high and wide, and it features yellow markings on its foliage.

 • ‘Albus’: The trademark of this cultivar is its white flowers.

-• ‘Prostratus’: This cultivar has a low, spreading growth habit at around 2 feet high and 2 to 3 feet wide.
+• ‘Prostratus’: This cultivar has a low, spreading growth habit at around two feet high and two to three feet wide.

 Pruning